Suqbs/calculator/README.md

 Building on that foundation, I implemented several additional features to enhance the calculator's functionality and user experience:

 - Keyboard Support
+- Switch to scientific notation for numbers that overflow the display.
 - Overflow Handling
 - Approaching Zero Behaviour
 - Decimal Precision